In this comparison of HexClad vs. Misen, you’ll learn how each brand’s cookware stacks up in terms of:

 Misen faces limitations as well, including the lack of warranty.
 However, they offer a 60-day, no-questions-asked return policy (but that may not be a sufficient amount of time to test the product).

-The company also does not sell via any third-party retailers.
+The company also does not sell via any third-party retailers (except for a limited selection of products on Amazon).
 Misen products can only be purchased on Misen.com, so you won’t be able to handle any Misen products in-store.

 What Others Are Saying